 So, buyer beware: The last thing you want is to end up with a water-logged ride.

-If you learn the signs of flood damage — some are obvious and some are not at all — you can avoid being suckered into buying a vehicle that appears fine but is actually at the end of the road.
+Fortunately, learning the signs of flood damage — some are obvious and some are not at all — can help you avoid being suckered into buying a vehicle that appears fine, but is actually at the end of the road.
 A flood-damaged car may look decent on the outside but could be rusting from the inside, setting a buyer up for major costly repairs.

 In a warning to consumers after heavy flooding in 2015, the National Insurance Crime Bureau, which works with law enforcement agencies, insurance and car rental companies to assess damage, issued this word of warning in a press release: